- Information we collect

 Email: [email protected]

-For security reasons, personal identification documentation (such as driver's license or passport) and a written request for access may be required.
+We may need you to provide more information about your concern, eg personal identification documentation (such as driver's license or passport) and a written request for access may be required.

 Anonymity and pseudonymity